ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 '?l
 31

 The question mark will appear.
-This means that the computer is asking you what the value for the variable A in the line lfl should be.
+This means that the computer is asking you what the value for the variable A in the line should be.
 For example, if you enter

 [H J]